Gen Now: Forget Loyalty Points, Give Us Free Coffee

 "Waitrose is ahead of the curve; they have tapped into ‘generation now’.
 People are tired of waiting and they are looking for everyday treats and rewards," Zoe Lazarus, partner, global insights at Lowe & Partners, told Advertising Age.
 "Loyalty points are all about collecting CRM data and [customers] don’t get much back."

-Do you agree or disagree that point system reward programs out of touch with modern consumers?
+Are point system reward programs out of touch with modern consumers?
+What do you think of what Waitrose is doing with its loyalty program?